 Reasonable Shareholder Labor Data

 The tax court and the IRS will attempt to support a reasonable shareholder salary based on your peers and colleagues.
-They will use an expert who specializes in vocational valuations, and this person might use Risk Management Association (RMA) and Bureau of Labor Statistics (BLS) data, including local and regional data.
+They will use an expert who specializes in vocational valuations, and this person might use Risk Management Association (RMA) and Bureau of Labor Statistics (BLS) data, including local and regional data to put together reasonable compensation for an S Corp officer.
 How does this equate into an S Corp reasonable salary calculator?
 It doesn’t…. but we are getting closer to quantifying it.

 Our previous real estate agent benefited from this type of valuation since his S corporation earned significantly more than the average real estate agent’s salary.
 But what if the opposite was true.
 So, instead of earning $231,454 and only paying out $100,755 in salary, what if you earned $110,000.
 Would you have to pay out $100,755 in salary just because you are a real estate agent in an area where other agents earn $100,755?